Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Interactions within a cluster of Laughlin quasiholes

 Building on the study with model Hamiltonians, we further explore the impact of realistic e-e interactions on two-anyon clusters.
-Two Laughlin $1/3$ anyons tend to separate with Coulomb interaction, shown in Figure \ref{fig_l_2qh} (b).
 Forming an anyon molecule requires a relatively large coefficient for $\hat{V}_1$ and the dominance of $\hat{V}_{2k+1}$ with small $k$ based on the results of model Hamiltonians.
-We hence examine the anyon dynamics under the short-range Yukawa interaction that is commonly used to incorporate the screening effect theoretically.
+We hence examine the anyon dynamics under the short-range Yukawa interaction that is commonly used to incorporate the screening effect theoretically:

 where $\lambda$ is the inverse of coherent length in units of $1/l_B$.
-As $\lambda$ increases, the lowest energy state of the two-anyon cluster undergoes a monotonic transition from a deconfined state—as in Coulomb interaction's case—to a bunching state with $\Delta M = 2$, e.g. the green dashed line in Figure \ref{fig_l_2qh} (b) manifesting the effective anyon interaction induced by $\lambda=0.375$ Yukawa interaction.
-The inset of Figure \ref{fig_l_2qh} (b) shows the monotonic trend of this transition, that the energy differences between the bunching $\Delta M = 2$ state and the separated state decrease gradually as $\lambda$ increases, changing from positive to negative.
+Two Laughlin $1/3$ anyons tend to separate with Coulomb interaction, shown in Figure \ref{fig_l_2qh} (b).
+As $\lambda$ increases, the lowest energy state of the two-anyon cluster undergoes a monotonic transition from a deconfined state to a bunching state with $\Delta M = 2$, such as the green dashed line manifested where the effective anyon interaction is induced by $\lambda=0.375$ Yukawa interaction.
+The inset of Figure \ref{fig_l_2qh} (b) shows the monotonic trend of this transition, where the energy differences between the bunching $\Delta M = 2$ state and the separated state decrease gradually as $\lambda$ increases, changing from positive to negative.
+Since screening uniformly reduces the overall energy scale, we normalize the pseudopotential decomposition by fixing the coefficient of $\hat{V}_3$ to unity, and assign the remaining pseudopotential coefficients according to their original relative ratios.
+This ensures that all quantities such as energy gaps and total energies remain comparable across different values of $\lambda$ (and Coulomb).